Import Duty Calculator

 Cost + Insurance + Freight = invoice + freight to port + insurance + 1% landing.

-Tobacco, motor vehicles, aerated drinks.
+Tobacco, vehicles, aerated drinks.
 0 for most goods.

 Estimation tool.
 Actual duty depends on Bill of Entry, country of origin, current CBIC notifications, and any exemptions/anti-dumping duties.
 Always verify with a CHA before commercial commitments.